keptn-sandbox/keptn-jenkins-library/README.md

 // If we want Keptn to execute a test against a specific URL we simply inform Keptn about a new deployment
 // After Keptn executes the tests it will also evaluate the quality gate for the timeframe the test took to execute def keptnContext = keptn.sendDeploymentFinishedEvent testStrategy:"performance", deploymentURI:"http://yourapp.yourdomain.local" echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"

+// Progressive Delivery Use Case
+// -------------------------------------------
+// If you want Keptn to deploy, test and evaluate then we can simply inform Keptn about a new configuration (=container image) you have
+// Typially you would use your Jenkins to build and push a container to your container registry.
+After that you notify Keptn about it def keptnContext = keptn.sendConfigurationChangedEvent image:"docker.io/grabnerandi/simplenodeservice:3.0.0" echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"